peter88213/novelibre/docs/help/file_menu.md

 ## Refresh tree

-**Update the project structure after making changes**
+**Enforce tree refresh after making changes**

-You can synchronize the tree with the project structure with **File > Refresh tree** or **F5**.
+You can refresh the tree with **File > Refresh tree** or **F5**.

-This ensures for instance,
-that sections within a "Notes", "Unused", or "To do" chapter are of the same type after moving them there.
-- Refreshing the tree may trigger the "Modified" flag.
-- When refreshing the tree, "Normal type" chapters in the *Research* tree are moved to the *Book* tree.
+- "Normal" sections that have been moved to an "Unused" chapter are made "Unused".
-- When refreshing the tree, parts and chapters are renumbered according to the settings.
+- Parts and chapters are renumbered according to the settings.
-- When refreshing the tree, the tree view is reset and the browsing history is cleared.
+- The "Trash" chapter is moved to the end of the book, if necessary.

 ---